Sejunti/Parrondos_paradox_in_epidemics/README.md

     - Function 'extract_max_eval_vary_betas(betas,mu,A)' computes the largest eigenvalue of the static network.
 Its inputs are the infection rate (betas: $\beta$), recovery rate (mu: $\mu$), and adjacency matrix, $\textbf{A}$.
 Its output is the largest eigenvalue, $\lambda_{\text{max}}$.
     - Function 'get_max_flo_exponent(beta,T)' computes the largest Floquet exponent, $\lambda_{\text{F}}$.
 Its inputs are the infection rate and the period, $T$.
 Its output is $\lambda_{\text{F}}$.

-- `Simulation_of_SIS_Model_Over_Perioic_Temporal_Network.py` has functions for running the linear deterministic SIS dynamics (i.e., linearlized individual-based approximation), nonlinear deterministic SIS dynamics (i.e., individual-based approximation), and stochastic agent-based SIS dynamics on switching networks.
+- `Simulation_of_SIS_Model_Over_Perioic_Temporal_Network.py` has functions for running the linear deterministic SIS dynamics (i.e., linearized individual-based approximation), nonlinear deterministic SIS dynamics (i.e., individual-based approximation), and stochastic agent-based SIS dynamics on switching networks.
     - Function `get_trajectory(beta,mu,As,periods,durations,z0)` simulates the linear deterministic SIS dynamics on switching networks.
 Its inputs are:
         - $\beta$: infection rate (beta),
         - $\mu$: recovery rate (mu),